Skip to main content

 Return to the View or Edit Packages screen by selecting Cancel.

-If a user wants to continue with deleting a package and the package selected has versions in production, a secondary confirmation message will prompt the user to cross-reference with active packages and schedules:
+If a user wants to continue with deleting a package and the package selected has versions in production, a secondary confirmation message will prompt you to cross-reference with active packages and schedules:

 Delete Package 2nd Confirmation Message